GloriEvo/GloriEvo/README.md

 ♡ Yumeshipper ♡

-⤷ I HEAVILYY selfship with Simon & Betty from AT/F&C - I am sharing and encourage interacting if you have the same yume(s) I do!!
+⤷ I HEAVILYY selfship with Simon Petrikov & Betty Grof - I am sharing and encourage interacting if you have the same yume(s) I do!!

 ~